 Warning: The climb to the top is strenuous.
 It may be hot, humid, noisy and dim inside the lighthouse.
 Climbing the 207 steps to the gallery is roughly equal to climbing a 12-story building.
 The stairs are narrow and groups going up will share the stairs with groups returning to the bottom.

 Visitors with heart, respiratory, or other medical conditions -- or those who have trouble climbing stairs -- should probably not attempt the climb.
 Visitors who do not wish to climb can view the four outside "View from the Top" exhibits located near the lighthouse Keepers' Quarters, the panorama located in the Keepers' Quarters Museum, and the online panoramas on this website.

-Children must be at least 44 inches tall to climb the lighthouse due to the often strong winds at the top that can knock children off their feet.
+Children must be at least 44 inches tall to climb the lighthouse.

 Climbers who are 12 years old or younger must be accompanied by someone 16 years of age or older.

-To keep hands free for handrails, no person may be lifted or carried and food, drinks, and bulky personal items (e.g. backpacks, tripods) should be left outside the lighthouse.
+To keep hands free for handrails, no person may be lifted or carried.
+Food, drinks, and bulky personal items (e.g. backpacks, tripods) should be left outside the lighthouse.

 Shoes are required.
 Heels should be less than 1½ inches.
 Flip-flops are not recommended.